RAKWireless/WisCore/release/wiscore/README.md

 to use Alexa, you need set dsn, more details please refer to the next <a href="#note">NOTE</a>;
 Otherwise you will be able to use webui cheerfully!**

+# release - Eng-rc502

+1. Fix play music be blocked issue

+2. Fix flash briefing accure mix voice

+# History Version

-# release - Beta-rc499
+## release - Beta-rc499
 1. Update microsemi keywords false trigger problem

 2. Add the mute/unmute function by voice when playing music

 3. Add notification tips function

-# History Version

 ## release - Beta-rc495